 TIP: For a variation try filling a pumpkin with regular stuffing.
 If you eat meat, I love the idea of using my Pumpkin Cornbread with Country Sausage and Sage Stuffing.
 Kinda makes the turkey obsolete!

 This stuffed pumpkin recipe can be broken down into several stages.
-I assemble my stuffing the day before, and let it come to room temperature the next day while I par-bake my pumpkin.

 TIP: Keep in mind that if you want to serve this table-side, you’ll need a pretty large round dish or platter to hold the stuffed pumpkin, and the wedges as they fall away, so plan ahead.